stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 want to perform.
 The `on` function returns `ConnectId` parametrized over the `object` type (so we cannot mix up connection identifiers for different types of objects).
-This is the identifier of signal handler and its sole purpose to give you a way to disconnect a signal handler if you ever need it.
-You can use the `disconnect` from `System.Glib.Signals` to do that.
+This is the identifier of signal handler and its sole purpose is to give you a way to disconnect a signal handler if you ever need it.
+You can use the `disconnect` function from `System.Glib.Signals` to do that.

-Every signal dictates type that `callback` function will have.
-The following cases are most frequent:
+Every signal dictates the type that `callback` function will have.
+The following cases are the most frequent:

-* Just `IO ()`, no information is given to the handler it is not expected to return anything.
+* Just `IO ()`: no information is given to the handler and it is not expected to return anything.
 Example of such signal is `showSignal`.

 * Handlers that are given arguments: `a -> IO Bool`.
 Example of such signal is `focus` whose handlers have the type `DirectionType -> IO Bool`.